 Clemson University holds primary recruitment in the fall of each year, however, Continuous Open Bidding (COB) is an informal recruitment process where Panhellenic chapters can recruit up to campus total.
 Continuous Open Bidding takes place after primary recruitment in the fall and in the spring once campus total is reevaluated.
 COB is not a structured process and not all Panhellenic chapters participate in it.
 Panhellenic Exec will potentially hold a COB Open House early in the Spring Semester for women interested in COB, but it is ultimately up to each chapter how they conduct their COB process.

 If you are interested in joining a Panhellenic chapter outside of fall primary recruitment, and are eligible to do so (see eligibility requirements below), please fill out the COB Interest Form provided by the link below.

 Who is eligible for COB?

 Any female at Clemson University who meets the following 3 criteria is eligible to participate in COB.

 Enrolled as a full time student at Clemson University

 Has never been initiated into one of the 26 NPC sororities at Clemson University or any other college campus

-Has signed an Membership Recruitment Acceptance Binding Agreement (MRABA) at Clemson University within the past year.
+Has not signed a Membership Recruitment Acceptance Binding Agreement (MRABA) at Clemson University within the past year.
 If she has signed an MRABA, she must not have received a bid.

 When is COB?